LyleKilson/auto-maintenance-log/README.md

 # auto-maintenance-log
-Vehicle Maintenance Log Web Application
+Auto Maintenance Log Web Application

 ## Summary
-A simple web application that keeps track of your personal or fleet vehicle information, required preventative maintenance, and other sensitive information.
+A simple web application that keeps track of your personal or fleet vehicle information such as: your last oil change, tire rotation, and sparkplug.

 ## Powered By
 - MySQL